HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
+* Replace most of CatCell with listener to treeviews selectionmodel
+ * Then add menu items to context AND "Edit" menu
 * Financial overview in group editor!
 * Make it preety
  * Custom stack trace error dialog instead of just printStackTrace